FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Polish resource section to upload and display pdf's
 - Troubleshoot the youtube uploader.
 - Unlocking s3 bucket the right and secure way - Content is not even getting uploaded to my bucket.
-- Troubleshoot root cause bad request S3 upload -
+- Troubleshoot root cause bad request S3 upload - Found it .
+I was using the wrong method get instead of put to generate my s3 url.

 ### VERSION 2 OPTIMIZATIONS